 The type of guides used may have an important influence on the guided α -shape.
-We base the guides on the selected edges of the shape in three different ways.
-We either supply the supporting line of the edge as guide (Lines), or we give the edge itself as guide (Segments), or we simulate a guide with a gap in it by cutting the edge into three segments of equal length and using the outer two as guides (Pairs).
+We use three different ways of creating guides from the sampled edges of the original shape.
+The first is using the supporting line of the edge as guide (Lines), the second is using the edge itself as guide (Segments), and the third simulates a guide with a gap in it by cutting the edge into three segments of equal length and using the outer two as guides (Pairs).

 For most tests, we directly use the point samples of the interior of the original shape at different densities.
 However, in practical applications, noise is an unavoidable problem.
 Therefore, we have created samples with added Gaussian noise.
-The coordinates of each sample point are perturbed by adding a random value from a normal distribution with $\mu=0$ and $\sigma=0.05$.
+The coordinates of each sample point are perturbed by adding a random value from a normal distribution with $\mu = 0$ and $\sigma = 0.05$.
 This noise conforms with the typical noise in real data.
 This noise may have influence mainly by extending the α - and guided α -shapes over the boundary of the original shape.